storj-archived/core/doc/protocol-spec.md

 the next power of 2 of the `audit_count` supplied in the original contract.

-Once verified, the farmer must respond with a generated token that the renter of another authorized party can use to open a data channel with the farmer (via websocket) to deliver the data as a binary stream.
+Once verified, the farmer must respond with a generated token that the renter or another authorized party can use to open a data channel with the farmer (via websocket) to deliver the data as a binary stream.

 > For more information on the Data Channel specification see the tutorial for